-- 1. The Mayor may receive City health insurance benefits at the family level or a stipend equal to the cost of those benefits, not to exceed the level offered to City department managers. - Councilors may each receive City health insurance benefits at the single employee level or a stipend equal to the cost of those benefits, not to exceed the level offered to City department managers.
+- 1. The Mayor may receive City health insurance benefits at the family level. - 2.
+Councilors may each receive City health insurance benefits at the single employee level, not to exceed the level offered to City department managers.
+In lieu of health insurance benefits, Councilors may receive a stipend in an amount determined by the City's health insurance provider (currently CIS), consistent with all plans and requirements of the health insurance provider.
 Councilors may obtain family level coverage by paying the difference in the cost of the family policy and the single employee policy. - 3.
 The health insurance benefits provided are subject to the rules for enrollment and contractual conditions of the health insurance provider.